timkmitchell/HTML-CSS-JS-Websites/README.md

 # HTML-CSS-JS-Websites
-Custom sites created using only a combination of HTML/CSS/JavaScript.
+Custom sites created using a combination of HTML/CSS/JavaScript.